-This is a self-funded, 3 year full-time or 6 year part-time PhD studentship, to commence in February or October 2020.
+This is a self-funded, 3 year full-time or 6 year part-time PhD studentship, to commence in October 2020 or February 2021.
 The project is supervised by Dr Mike Fowler, Prof James Darling and Prof Craig Storey.

 The origins of granitic magmas through time is key to our understanding of crustal evolution on Earth.
 High Ba-Sr granites have geochemical characteristics traceable through related mafic magmas to enriched sources in the Sub-Continental Lithospheric Mantle (SCLM, e.g. Fowler et al., 2008).

 Fowler and Rollinson (2012) argue that they are Phanerozoic equivalents of sanukitoids, which first appeared in the Neoarchaean as a result of evolving plate tectonic regime (e.g. steepening of the down-going slab).
 High Ba-Sr granites could, therefore, represent the continued expression of juvenile granite genesis that originated nearly 3 Ga ago.

 On this project, you'll test their proposed mantle origin by defining and interpreting the distribution of the characteristic lithophile trace elements within xenoliths of the SCLM.
 The discovery of zircon in SCLM xenoliths from China (Liu et al., 2010), and silicate inclusions armoured in ophiolitic chromites (e.g. Robinson et al., 2015) increase the likelihood that there's still a lot to be discovered.

 - defining and interpreting the distribution of the characteristic lithophile trace elements within xenoliths of the SCLM

 - detailed study of the Streap and Rinibar xenoliths using electron microscopy and laser ablation ICP-MS